gslab-econ/gslab_r/README.md

 *  `Depends` gives package dependencies.
 Normally, this will only contain a version of R.

 *  `Imports` lists the packages that will be installed along with this pacakge.
-Imports provides a robust method of trakcing dependencies between packages.
+Imports provides a robust method of tracking dependencies between packages.

 *  `Suggests` contains packages that may be useful but are not strictly necessary to use the pacakge.
 Packages used for development and testing belong in this field.